 We have to be instant forgivers.
 We have to have a long line of patience.
 We have written up the student that called us a not nice word and the next day give them a clean slate.

-It is tiring going from one role to another but we do it!
+It is tiring going from one role to another, but we do it!
 It is because we love our students and we will love them forever!

 We work with different types of people!
 The most amazing ones!
-We deal with the parents, supervisors, managers, businessmen, nurses, doctors and politicians as well.
+We deal with the parents, supervisors, managers, businesspeople, nurses, doctors and politicians as well.
 And meeting different people inspire us.
 The respect they give to our profession is something that no one can buy!

 Our coworkers, our fellow teachers, go home with the same task.
 That is to grade papers and understand that Sunday night feeling more than anyone else, even your spouse.
 Our coworkers make us laugh and comfort us when we cry.
 Pull aside students that we have problems with and we do likewise because we are all in this together.
 We are a family.
 We are mentors, and forever, we’ll be!

-3. VACATION IS NOT VACATION AT ALL.
+3. VACATION IS NOT VACATION AT ALL

-Well, only the students enjoy the summer vacation because even though we are not required to report to school anymore, we are pushed to because we need time extension to finish ENDLESS PAPER WORK such as grade sheets, students’ progress report and many more!
+Well, only the students enjoy the summer vacation because even though we are not required to report to school anymore, we are pushed to because we need time extension to finish ENDLESS PAPERWORK such as grade sheets, students’ progress report and many more!
 In two months’ vacation, we are lucky to have a whole week spent without loved ones without thinking about school work.
-Numerous trainings and workshops eat out vacation time too as we are obliged to attend to upgrade our knowledge about innovations in education.
+Numerous training and workshops eat out vacation time too as we are obliged to attend to upgrade our knowledge about innovations in education.
 SEE!

-4. ‘FREE TIME/AVAILABLE/RELAXATION TIME IS NOT FOUND IN OUR VOCABULARY.
+4. ‘FREE TIME/AVAILABLE/RELAXATION TIME IS NOT FOUND IN OUR VOCABULARY

 Seriously, YES!
-As our free time is spent computing grades, checking students’ work, writing lesson plan and preparing instructional materials.
+As our free time is spent computing grades, checking students’ work, writing a lesson plan and preparing instructional materials.
 And when we are available, we spend our time tutoring or coaching and even advising our students about their LOVE LIFE or any personal issues.
 Yes, we do that!
 As we are also a parent to them.
-We give up our relaxation time just to help mold out precious students.
+We give up our relaxation time to help mold out precious students.

-5. OUR STUDENTS’ FEELING IS OURS TOO.
+5. OUR STUDENTS’ FEELING IS OURS TOO

 Well, it is true!
 We deal with young people who are not emotionally stable yet and who are very vocal about their emotions.
-The stress they share and the heartbreak they feel when they tell us stories about them also sink in to us and it makes us feel like we are in their shoes.
+The stress they share and the heartbreak they feel when they tell us stories about them also sink into us, and it makes us feel like we are in their shoes.
 That’s how we are easily affected.
 We carry our students’ emotions.
 Whenever we hear about heartbreaks, we feel heartbroken too.

 When our students experience victory, we are even more joyful too!
-How can we leave a situation like “I saw my dad with another young woman again and I don’t want to tell my mom” and just report this and push it from my mind?
+How can we leave a situation like “I saw my dad with another young woman again and I don’t want to tell my mom” and report this and push it from my mind?
 How can we teach grammar, geometry or Philippine history when we know why the boy in the back is near tears?
 I wish we could figure it out.
 We carry guilt with us.
 It is hard to balance work and home with just one or two kids to worry about.
 Imagine having to worry about fifty or even a hundred!

-6. FEELS LIKE PAPARAZZI IS ALWAYS THERE.
+6. FEELS LIKE PAPARAZZI IS ALWAYS THERE

 A teacher is a teacher whenever and wherever she goes.
 And so we are expected to be a model whenever and wherever we go.
 We cannot go to malls in shorts, no make-up, and a pony-tail.
-We might run into a student and parent, then we will have to have a parent-teacher conference in the cereal aisle.
-Or a student might see that bottle of wine or rhum in our cart.
+We might run into a student and parent, and then we will have to have a parent-teacher conference in the cereal aisle.
+Or a student might see that bottle of wine or beer in our cart.
 Then Monday comes and surprise, MA’AM or SIR X is already the topic of the students’ conversation telling how drunkard he/she is.

-7. BEING SICK DOESN’T EXEMPT US TO REPORT TO SCHOOL.
+7. BEING SICK DOESN’T EXEMPT US TO REPORT TO SCHOOL

 The thought of missing work or not being in the school with the students during regular school days make us even sicker.
 We have more than 50 souls to help every day and to look after.
 Thinking about what they have to do for an hour without us trouble us.
 We must make a way to keep them busy when we can’t make it to work just for them not to disturb or cause troubles to our co-workers in case something unexpected happens.
 If a teacher is absent, we have to give up our prep time to cover that class.
 Then we have tons of papers to grade, that were rushed through and more than likely, incomplete.